In The News

 Chris Bail is Professor of Sociology, Public Policy, and Data Science at Duke University, where he directs the Polarization Lab.
 A leader in the emerging field of computational social science, Bail’s research examines fundamental questions of social psychology, extremism, and political polarization using social media data, bots, and the latest advances in machine learning.

 Bail is the recipient of Guggenheim and Carnegie Fellowships.
-His research appears in top journals, such as the Proceedings of the National Academy of Sciences, Science Advances, and the American Sociological Review.
+His research appears in top journals, such as Science, the Proceedings of the National Academy of Sciences, and the American Sociological Review.
 His book, Terrified: How Anti-Muslim Fringe Organizations Became Mainstream, received three awards and resulted in an invitation to address the 2016 Democratic National Convention.

 Bail has also written for the Sunday Op-Ed page of the New York Times and The Washington Post Blog.
 His research has been covered in more than fifty media outlets, including Wired, The Atlantic, Scientific American, Foreign Policy, The Washington Post, The Los Angeles Times, The Boston Globe, The Guardian, Vox, Daily Kos, National Public Radio, NBC News, C-Span, and the BBC.
 Bail regularly lectures to audiences in government, business, and the non-profit sector.
 He also consults with social media platforms struggling to combat polarization.